 By making special cuts to different types of stones, Sciola makes sound out of stones, a harmonious, eerie sound reminding of the origins of the stone itself.
 Basalt?
 The deep tones of volcanoes from which Sardinia itself originates.
 Limestone?
 The melody of fossilized water.
 By making you listen to the notes of apparently dead matter, the artist takes you on a virtual trip around Sardinia, where rocks are the cornerstone of its prosperity, history, traditions and natural heritage.

 To give your Sardinia holidays the right boost, don’t miss out on the most traditional places.

 From Pino Sciola’s otherworldly dimension, I’m writing here a small offbeat Sardinia guide I personally followed.
 I hope it will inspire you to embark on a holistic trip throughout the island and will help you best enjoy and understand local traditions, heritage, and people.

 If you are familiar with Europe at all, or you have already experienced traveling to Italy, you will quickly realize this island is nowhere near what you’ve already seen, and that’s also why a guide to Sardinia is essential not only to get by but also to understand the place.
 An amazing resilience to the globalizing winds of change will result in nerve-racking waits for unreliable public transport and will reveal huge desert areas that show Italy’s lowest population density and a highly pagan tradition in which nature still plays the biggest role in the society.

-This is obviously not a guide to Sardinia beaches: while celebrities, world leaders, and football players usually hit the popular destinations such as Porto Cervo and the Emerald Coast, in-the-know travelers appreciate the hidden gems that make Sardinia’s seductive character.
+This is obviously not a guide to Sardinia beaches: while celebrities, world leaders, and football players usually hit the popular destinations such as Porto Cervo and the Emerald Coast, in-the-know travellers appreciate the hidden gems that make Sardinia’s seductive character.

 The impressive variety of traditions, languages, costumes and natural landscapes makes it possible for many to define the region a Continent on its own, and us natives inevitably put on royal airs when the term makes its way in the discussion.